redmica/redmica_ui_extension/data-represented-in-the-chart.md

 ## line to be drawn on the chart

 1. Ideal line
-2. Number of all issues - Number of issues that have been completed
+2. Number of all issues - Number of issues that have been closed
-3. Number of issues that have not been completed
+3. Number of issues that have not been closed

 ### 1. ideal line